mrlessegers/AVcollection/pages/about.md

 ---
-title: About
+title: About the UPFI Film Archives and Library
-layout: about
+layout: About the UPFI Film Archvies and Library
-permalink: /about.html
+permalink: /UPFIFilmArchivesandLibrary.html
 # include CollectionBuilder info at bottom
 credits: true
 # Edit the markdown on in this file to describe your collection